quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 - the charge solve $N(\mu)=\nu$,
 - and the final density integral at the converged $\mu$.

 The density stage starts from the charge-converged refined mesh rather than rebuilding from scratch.
+MeanFi passes only the real-space matrix components required by its SCF parametrization, and `FermiSimplex` returns those values in the requested order.

 ## Cost versus error scaling